Our science leader is Miss J Alderson.

 To read our ‘intent statement’ for science, please see here:

-Ideas for little scientists for the school closure period!
+Ideas for little scientists in the EYFS to explore at home!

 Science makes an increasing contribution to all aspects of life.
 Children are naturally fascinated by everything in the world around them and Science makes a valuable contribution to their understanding.
 Children learn by playing with things in their world.
 They pick up clues about what they see, touch, smell, taste and hear in order to makes sense of it all.
 Eventually they come to conclusions which they match up with all the experiences they have had.